zk-lover/zk-sok/gitbook-docker/book/gnark/gnark-gadgets.md

+# `gnark` Gadget Documentation
-gnark provides many commonly used gadgets in the gnark/std directory, which can be used directly by developers to build circuits for their own applications, including signatures, hashes, polynomial extensions, interpolation, sumcheck protocol, range checks, etc. For example:
+`gnark` provides many commonly used gadgets in the gnark/std directory, which can be used directly by developers to build circuits for their own applications, including signatures, hashes, polynomial extensions, interpolation, sumcheck protocol, range checks, etc. For example:

 - The hashes directory provides frontend.APIs related to mimc, sha2, sha3, etc.;
 - The signature directory provides frontend.APIs related to ecdsa, eddsa, etc.;